Edmund Milton Holland

-Edmund Milton Holland (September 7, 1848 – November 24, 1913) was an American comedian.
+Edmund Milton Holland (September 7, 1848 – November 24, 1913) was an American actor and comedian.
+Holland was a charter member of The Lambs in 1877 and served as shepherd (president) from 1890-1891.

 Biography

 He was born in New York City on September 7, 1848, the son of well-known English American stage actor George Holland.

 He appeared upon the stage in childhood, but his regular professional career began in 1866 at Barnum's Museum.
 The next year, under the name of Mr. E. Milton, he became a member of Wallack's company, with which he played successfully in The Road to Ruin, Caste, and other pieces until 1880.
 After an interval, during which he made a tour in England, he was engaged in 1882 at the Madison Square Theatre.
 Among his characters in the years that followed were: